ReferenceCLI Reference

 • set switches the active workspace.
 Omit the ID for interactive selection.

-• The active workspace is used as the default for all commands that accept --workspace-id.
+• The active workspace is used as the default for all commands that accept -w.

 Connections